seanmajorpayne/machine_learning/RedditImageScraper/README.md

 In the current state, the program will only pull from the top posts of all time, but this will be changed soon.

+## File Descriptions
+1. RIS.py - Scrapes website for images & saves them to CSV
+2. util.py - Series of helper methods
+3. plot_images.py - A test program to see the downloaded images

 ### Downloaded Data format

 File Type: CSV